gitter-badger/simpl4-src/README.md

 ##### Service-Engine

 The serviceengine executes service models, that are created in the simpl4 serviceeditor.
-In this editor you can link, in a flexible way simpl4 building blocks together.
+In this editor you can join, in a flexible way simpl4 building blocks together.

 ##### Cloud-ready (PaaS,SaaS)